AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 chart.layout().type("fixed");
 ```

-Here is how layouts work:
+This is how layouts work:

 {sample}BCT\_Network\_Graph\_03{sample}